 The artist truly captured the romanticism and vigor of the moment with a stylistic prowess.
-This scene captures an archer on horseback, richly costumed, wearing a long robed coat, and fur lined hat.
-The figure holds himself nobly, leaning slightly forward with reins in one hand, controlling his mount masterfully, and casually resting his other hand on his hip while grasping his bow.
+This scene captures an archer on horseback, richly costumed-wearing a long robed coat, and fur lined hat.
+The figure holds himself nobly while leaning slightly forward with reins in one hand.
+He controls his mount masterfully and casually resting his other hand on his hip while grasping his bow.
 The artist made a great effort to reflect the armory of the horseman, including finely detailed quivered arrows, and a sheathed sword.

 To commemorate the 50th anniversary of the Presidential Libraries Act of 1955, the Postal Service honored presidential libraries and their place in American history with this stamp issuance.
 Presidential libraries are established in the home state of each president after he or she leaves office.
 The Postal Service has chosen the Seal of the President of the United States to feature on the Presidential Libraries stamp.